The 10 Best Electronic Drum Sets 2023 – Buyer’s Guide and Reviews

-Control Volume: You can use the module to control your volume.
-Some modules allow you to change volumes of individual instruments.
+Control volume: You can use the module to control your volume.
+Some modules allow you to change the volumes of individual instruments.

-Audio Out signal will allow you to connect to an amplifier or audio interface for performance and recording.
-Midi and USB connections allow you to send your music note data to audio software, opening up a whole world of sound production possibilities.
+An audio out signal will allow you to connect to an amplifier or audio interface for performance and recording.
+MIDI and USB connections allow you to send your music note data to audio software, opening up a whole world of sound production possibilities.